markerikson/react-redux-links/redux-tutorials.md

   https://engineering.universe.com/reading-redux-ca160163867e
   A guided walkthrough of the code for Redux's `createStore` function

 #### Paid Courses and Books

 - **The Complete Redux Book**
   https://leanpub.com/redux-book
   How do I manage a large state in production?
 Why do I need store enhancers?
 What is the best way to handle form validations?
 Get the answers to all these questions and many more using simple terms and sample code.
 Learn everything you need to use Redux to build complex and production-ready web applications.
+(Note: now permanently free!)

 - **Developing a Redux Edge**
   https://bleedingedgepress.com/developing-a-redux-edge/